darkrenaissance/darkfi/doc/tutorial.md

 # DarkFi v0 user tutorial

 Welcome to the dark renaissance.
-This tutorial will teach you how to install DarkFi on your system, and how to use the testnet to send and receive anonymous tokens.
+This tutorial will teach you how to install darkfi on your system, and how to use the testnet to send and receive anonymous tokens.

-This tutorial is intended for standard DarkFi users.
+This tutorial is intended for standard darkfi users.
 If you'd like to run a cashier, see this tutorial: [].

-DarkFi consists of several software daemons or processes.
-These daemons have seperate, isolated concerns.

-As a user, your interest is in the `darkfid` daemon.
-This is operated using the `drk` command-line tool.

 ## Download

-Clone the DarkFi repo:
+To run darkfi, we must first install the software.
+Do this by cloning the darkfi repo:

 ```
 $ git clone https://github.com/darkrenaissance/darkfi